Hussien2002/CGPA/README.md

 ## Future Enhancements

 - Adding support for different grading systems.
-- Improving the GUI with more features and customization options.
 - Extending the program to calculate Semester GPA (SGPA).

 ## Contributing